Skip to content

 }

-10. Similarly, add two more Property mediators.
-They will retrieve and store the doctor details and patient details respectively from the response that is received from GrandOakEP, ClemencyEP, or PineValleyEP.
+16. Similarly, add two more Variable mediators to extract and store the doctor and patient details from the received response.

 • To store doctor details:

-Note: This is the JSONPath expression that will extract the doctor details from the request payload.
+Note: This is the synapse expression that will extract the doctor's details from the request payload.

 • To store patient details:

-Note: This is the JSONPath expression that will extract the patient details from the request payload.
+Note: This is the synapse expression that will extract the patient details from the request payload.

 {